 Both the Tillicum and Lakewood libraries are part of the Pierce County Library System (PCLS).
-The PCLS has developed a master plan for its facilities over the next 20 years.
-This plan forms a basis for facility improvements, including new buildings and renovations to or replacements of library branches.
+Currently, the PCLS is developing a master plan for its facilities over the next 20 years.
+This plan will form a basis for facility improvements, including new buildings and renovations to or replacements of library branches.
 The goal is to provide libraries that are conveniently located, appropriately sized to meet the needs of growing and changing communities, and appropriately designed to accommodate changing technology.
-As part of this process, the PCLS has evaluated the future of the Tillicum library as well as all its other sites and will use its findings to support financing.
+As part of this process, which is just getting started, the PCLS will be evaluating the future of the Tillicum library as well as all its other sites.